Codeinwp/otter-blocks/readme.txt

 - Anyone looking to bring out the best features of the new Gutenberg Editor with useful and easy to use Gutenberg blocks.
 - Anyone thinking of moving away from traditional page builders like Elementor and Divi Builder in favor of the new Gutenberg Block Editor.
-- Anyone trying to build quick Gutenberg pages with pre-made custom templates.
+- Anyone trying to build quick Gutenberg pages in record time.
 - Anyone trying to hide/show Gutenberg blocks based on conditions like user logged in/out status.
 - Anyone trying to add animations to Gutenberg blocks.